kinow/autosubmit/docs/source/tutorial.rst

     [config]
     # Experiment identifier
     # No need to change
-    EXPID = cxxx
+    EXPID =
     # No need to change.
     # Autosubmit version identifier
-    AUTOSUBMIT_VERSION = 3.0.0rc1
+    AUTOSUBMIT_VERSION =
-    # Maximum number of jobs to be waiting in the HPC queue
+    # Default maximum number of jobs to be waiting in any platform
     # Default = 3
     MAXWAITINGJOBS = 3
-    # Maximum number of jobs to be running at the same time at the HPC
+    # Default maximum number of jobs to be running at the same time at any platform
     # Default = 6
     TOTALJOBS = 6
-    # Time (seconds) between connections to the HPC queue scheduler to poll already
-    # submitted jobs status
+    # Time (seconds) between connections to the HPC queue scheduler to poll already submitted jobs status
     # Default = 10
     SAFETYSLEEPTIME = 10
-    # Number of retrials if a job fails
+    # Number of retrials if a job fails.
+Can ve override at job level
-    # Default = 4
+    # Default = 0
-    RETRIALS = 4
+    RETRIALS = 0

 Then, Autosubmit *create* command uses the ``expdef_cxxx.conf`` and generates the experiment:
 ::